 The best weapons are unlocked based on completing a number of trophies and progressing in the chapters.

 The one thing your passive abilities, active gear and weapons all have in common is the procedure to unlock the upgrades, a process similar to Into the Dead 2 on mobile (but not the Switch version of that game) – Loot Crate rewards.
 Each time you finish a level, complete challenges, get a trophy, or do anything noteworthy, you’re given a bunch of ‘cards’ with a weapon, ability or gear on it.
-Each item requires not only a monetary amount in order to upgrade the power or effectiveness of it, but it also requires a certain number of respective cards.
+Each item requires not only a monetary amount in order to upgrade its power or effectiveness, but it also requires a certain number of respective cards.
 For example, I really want to level up my Machine gun but it requires 8000 coins (I have 21k) and 20 cards (I only have 17) – so I can’t upgrade it until I randomly get those cards.

 This didn’t annoy me at first as I loved the initial weapon you get, I’d levelled it up a lot and was able to slaughter almost everything with no issues.
 Then I got to the later stages and I needed to start using the other weapons and gear, but I couldn’t upgrade them due to a lack of cards.
 This is clearly a mechanic which is used on mobiles to get people to pay real money to buy Loot Crates in hopes they get something they like, similar to watching adverts for an even smaller chance at getting something good for ‘free’.
 It’s a shame this mechanic is still in the game (albeit you’re given more cards much more often and there are no actual paid microtransactions), but I imagine redesigning the game to work without them would have been a massive job – why is why I praised the Into the Dead 2 devs for the conversion they did.